qwertymodo/LADX-MSU1/README.md

 This ROM hack adds MSU-1 audio support to Link's Awakening DX.
 MSU-1 support for Game Boy games requires the use of the Super Game Boy, so a fully compatible Super Game Boy emulator or flash cart must be used.

+## Patching The Game

+This patch is meant to be applied to the .gbc ROM file for Link's Awakening DX.
+Patch files are provided for all known official revisions of the game.
+Use Floating IPS (FlIPS) or beat to apply the appropriate .bps patch to the corresponding version of the game.
+BPS patch files include checksums to ensure that the patch is applied to the correct base ROM.
+Note that sometimes revisions of this game are labeled as "Rev A" or "Rev B".
+In this case, "A" is version 1.1, and "B" is version 1.2.
+Files with no revision listed are 1.0.

 ## Running The Game

 ### PC Emulators